the-lean-crate/criner/criner/README.md

 ## TODO

-* [x] When fetching git, it can hang forever while receiving bytes due to lack of a timeout.
-The only way to handle that is to run it on a separate thread which handles timeout correctly.
 * [ ] Make use of crates-io database easy and integrate with criner to allow using download counts and other meta-data, like release date
   * [ ] Consider extracting the release date from git and upgrade `crates-index-diff` to support that.
 * [ ] Make things prettier and more visual - that way we can try again for a come-back :D